Health and safety

 Serious accidents, being any accident or incident requiring reporting under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, will be investigated and the findings acted upon to prevent a recurrence.

-Investigations into a serious injury, as defined by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, or a death will involve the Principal, the relevant local manager, head of facilities and a health and safety representative.
+Investigations into a serious injury, as defined by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, or a death will involve the Principal, the relevant local manager, Head of Operations and a Health and Safety Representative.

 40. First aid

 Each school will carry out a first aid needs assessment to establish the level of first aid provision required.